bcap/redis-tool/README.md

 There are docker images as well: `docker run bcap/redis-tool -h`

-NOTE: be sure to have your `go/bin` directory in your `PATH` env var

 ## What

 This is a tool to iterate redis keys in an efficient and safe manner.
 Current commands are: